-This course is designed to give the students a firm foundation in basic administrative tasks and the necessary knowledge and skills to set up, maintain, and troubleshoot an oracle database.
+The student receives a firm foundation in basic administrative tasks and the necessary knowledge and skills to set up, maintain, and troubleshoot an oracle database.
 The students learn to use an administration tool to startup and shutdown a database, manage file and database storage, and manage users and their privileges.

-CO SCI 188 Oracle DBA (Database Administration) Part 1B: Backup and Recovery

-3 UNITS - (A) Lecture 2 hours.
-Laboratory 3 hours.
+CO SCI 188 Oracle DBA (Database Administration) Part 1B: Backup and Recovery 3 UNITS - (A)